This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Nutritional supplements: You may need vitamin and mineral supplements because your intestines cannot absorb these nutrients from food.

-- Abdominal x-rays: Caregivers use these pictures of the organs inside your abdomen to find problems such as blocked, shortened, or enlarged intestines.
+- Abdominal x-rays: Healthcare providers use these pictures of the organs inside your abdomen to find problems such as blocked, shortened, or enlarged intestines.

 - Colonoscopy or sigmoidoscopy: During both procedures, a tube with a light on the end will be put into your anus, and then moved forward into your intestine.
 A sigmoidoscopy looks at the lower part of your intestine.
 A colonoscopy looks at your entire intestine.

 - Surgery: You may need surgery if your intestines become blocked or your bowel is very short.
-Caregivers will lengthen your bowel or remove the blockage.
+Healthcare providers will lengthen your bowel or remove the blockage.
 You may need a bowel transplant.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.